Geostationary Carbon Cycle Observatory

-Originally intended to be mounted on a commercial geostationary communication satellite operated by SES S.A., a lack of hosting opportunities drove NASA, in Feb 2022, to seek a standalone spacecraft to carry GeoCarb.
+It was originally intended to be mounted on a commercial geostationary communication satellite operated by SES S.A., but instead NASA, in February 2022, sought a standalone spacecraft to carry GeoCarb.

 On 28 November 2022, NASA announced the cancellation of development of the GeoCarb mission, citing cost overruns, technical concerns, and the availability of other options to measure and observe greenhouse gases, like the EMIT instrument on the ISS and the upcoming Earth System Observatory.
-NASA collaborated with the principal investigator team at the University of Oklahoma and planned an orderly close out of the project.
-A launch of the hosted GeoCARBGeoCarb instrument was expected for the end of June 2025.
+NASA worked with the University of Oklahoa to close the project which was scheduled to be launched around the end of June 2025.

 GeoCarb was a joint collaboration between NASA's Ames Research Center, Goddard Space Flight Center, and Jet Propulsion Laboratory; the University of Oklahoma; Colorado State University; the Lockheed Martin Advanced Technology Center of Palo Alto, California; and SES Government Solutions (now SES Space & Defense) of Reston, Florida.
+The instrument is built by Lockheed Martin Advanced Technology Center.